Adult Sepsis Guidelines

 It also helps to be knowledgeable about SCCM’s organizational guiding principles:

-In recent years, nonprofit organizations have become an increasing focus of those interested in nonprofit accountability and transparency, including policy makers, the media, and the public.
-Legislative reforms have been proposed ,and nonprofit associations are calling on their members to review and strengthen nonprofit governance practices.
-SCCM has instituted many policies and procedures to insure effective and transparent governance.
-It is important for our elected leaders and volunteers to be familiar with these.
+In recent years, those interested in nonprofit accountability and transparency, including policymakers, the media, and the public, have increasingly focused on nonprofit organizations.
+Legislative reforms have been proposed, and nonprofit organizations are calling on their members to review and strengthen nonprofit governance practices.
+SCCM has instituted many policies and procedures to ensure effective and transparent governance.
+It is important for our elected leaders and volunteers to be familiar with these policies and procedures.

 Please let us know who among your colleagues is ready and willing to serve critical care at the Society leadership level.
 Self-nominations are welcomed.
 If you have any questions, please contact Diana Hughes, CAE